laaksomavrick/Poetry-spacing-script/README.md

 # Poetry-spacing-script
 This is a one-off script I've made to dynamically space poems on a line by line basis with a distribution like a sin curve.
 My primary motivation was to practice Ruby.

-For example:
+Eventually I'd like to create terminal applications for some basic sys admin tasks.

+For future commits I'd like to modularize the script (function definitions) and add some variance/unpredictability to the spacing algorithm.

+Example:
 ```
 I have met them at close of day
 Coming with vivid faces